-DD Discussion: Many widely used risk assessment tools have not been created specifically for adult sex offenders with developmental disabilities.
-Therefore, the evaluator shall use caution when choosing to use such instruments and when interpreting the resulting data.
+DD/ID Discussion: Many widely used risk assessment tools have not been created specifically for clients with developmental disabilities.
+Therefore, the evaluator shall use caution when choosing to use such instruments, and provide necessary accommodations to meet the needs of the client when interpreting the resulting data.